 On the weekends or after your placement you will be able to book activities at Victoria Falls and experience all the adventures and beauty that it has to offer.
 If you are feeling particularly brave, book a trip to challenge the limits of the mind at the Victoria Falls bungee jump, arguably the best bungee jump in the world.
 For another adrenaline fuelled activity, have a go at wild White water rafting at the Zambezi river.
 Experience the remoteness and wilderness of the Mana pools in the lower Zambezi valley.
 While you are exploring don‘t forget to try the mapopo candy, made from papaya.

 Why not consider seeing more of the region and extend your trip.
 Travel to the plains of Botswana and the Namib desert, the world’s oldest desert in Namibia.
 Take a trip to Chimanimani National Park in the east of Zimbabwe, discover wild and unspoilt beauty here by hiking in one of the country’s best hiking spots.

-Volunteer on a project in Zimbabwe, working with local staff in the NGOs and communities, whichever project you choose you will be carrying out meaningful work and will make a difference to the communities in this sensational country.
+Intern or volunteer on a project in Zimbabwe, working with local staff in the NGOs and communities, whichever project you choose you will be carrying out meaningful work and will make a difference to the communities in this sensational country.

 Click here to apply online and pay your application fee to apply for your space on your chosen project.
 Our advisors will then contact you to guide you through the next steps.

 Once we’ve received your application, we’ll review your details and be in touch to arrange your informal telephone interview with your Kaya Placement Advisor.

 Following your interview, we will provide you a placement offer.
 Once you are ready to confirm your placement and dates, you can pay your confirmation fee to book and secure your space.